By: Jay Schmid

 For very wide cracks or joints, the polyurethane expanding foam systems will fill the crack and do so with a fraction of the resin that would be required if epoxy was used.
 When encountering unusual repairs such as cold joint type leaks or honeycombing, expanding polyurethane grouts are the material of choice to be able to attack the hidden unknown of these types of repairs.

-Deep subterranean concrete repair in tunnels and municipal systems often involve actively leaking cracks and joints that will require specialized fast-reacting polyurethane grouts that can be employed as “cut-off” grouts to stop high-pressure, high-volume water flow.
+Deep subterranean concrete repair in tunnels and municipal systems often involves actively leaking cracks and joints that will require specialized fast-reacting polyurethane grouts that can be employed as “cut-off” grouts to stop high-pressure, high-volume water flow.
 Most of these polyurethane grouts are mixed with an optional catalyst that allows the reaction time to be adjusted to react more quickly if needed to meet the jobsite conditions which can vary job to job.

 Both systems are installed essentially the same way, using similar tools and techniques.
-First, surface mounted plastic injector ports are glued over the crack with a fast-setting epoxy paste at 10- or 12-inch intervals.
+First, surface-mounted plastic injector ports are glued over the crack with a fast-setting epoxy paste at 10- or 12-inch intervals.
 Additional epoxy paste is used to cover the crack between the ports.
 Once the epoxy surface seal has hardened, the resin of choice is slowly injected into the lowest port utilizing hand pressure equal to a firm handshake.

 The resin will flow into the crack filling from the bottom up and then eventually appear at the next higher port.
 The flow of the injection resin is halted by releasing the pressure on the cartridge.
 Remove the nozzle from the lower port and cap the port.
 Move the cartridge up to the next higher port and resume injecting the resin again.
 Repeat this process until the entire crack is full and resin starts to flow out the top of the crack.